Replenishing At Sea

 RAS-L (Liquids) Stern

-The tanker trails the hose and a marker float astern which is picked up by the receiving ship. this method was usually used by civilian tankers .
+The tanker trails the hose and a marker float astern which is picked up by the receiving ship. this method was usually used when refuelling from civilian tankers .

 Stern RAS